Hotspot Shield VPN review

 Knowing how many antivirus services with VPN features rely on Catapult Hydra adds a bit of credibility.
 It's in the best interest of companies like McAfee or Bitdefender to associate only with the services that meet their strict requirements.
 Though, a transparent public audit or going open-source would help a lot more.

-Hotspot Shield has a kill switch security feature to stop all your traffic if you suddenly disconnect from a VPN server.
+Hotspot Shield has a kill switch security feature to stop all your traffic if you suddenly disconnect from a VPN server due to poor internet connection.
 It isn't toggled on by default, so you'll have to remember to turn it on.

 When the app's background process was killed, the app would detect that there is an issue.
 Then it initiated a restart, resolving your connection.
 So, at no point was my IP exposed during the test.